-12.2 Procedures for Requesting Conversion from the Construction Phase to the Operation and Maintenance Phase
+Procedures for Requesting Conversion from the Construction Phase to the Operation and Maintenance Phase

-(a) Automatic Conversion —
+Automatic Conversion —

-1. In accordance with subsection 62-330.310(5), F.A.C., projects authorized in a General Permit shall automatically convert to an operation and maintenance phase upon completion of the permitted activities in conformance with all the terms and conditions of the permit.
+In accordance with subsection 62-330.310(5), F.A.C., projects authorized in a General Permit shall automatically convert to an operation and maintenance phase upon completion of the permitted activities in conformance with all the terms and conditions of the permit.

-2. For projects that serve an individual, private single family dwelling unit, duplex, triplex, or quadruplex that are not part of a larger plan of common development proposed by an applicant, upon receipt of a completed Form 62-330.310(3), “Construction Completion and Inspection Certification for Activities Associated with a Private Single-Family Dwelling Unit,” the construction phase of the permit shall automatically convert to the operation and maintenance phase.
-However, if at any time the Agency determines that such an activity was not built in conformance with the terms and conditions of the permit, the permittee shall be subject to enforcement by the Agency and for all measures required to bring the activity into compliance with the permit.
+For projects that serve an individual, private single family dwelling unit, duplex, triplex, or quadruplex that are not part of a larger plan of common development proposed by an applicant, the construction phase of the permit shall automatically convert to the operation and maintenance phase upon receipt of a completed Form 62-330.310(3), “Construction Completion and Inspection Certification for Activities Associated with a Private Single-Family Dwelling Unit.”

+If at any time the Agency determines that such activities as referenced in subparagraphs (a) 1. and (a) 2. above were not built in conformance with the terms and conditions of the permit, the permittee shall be subject to enforcement action by the Agency and for all measures required to bring the activity into compliance with the permit.

-(b) For projects other than those specified in sections 12.1.1 and 12.2(a), above — Submittal of Form 62-330.310(1) “As-Built Certification and Request for Conversion to Operation Phase,” in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., shall serve to notify the Agency that the project, or independent portion of the project, is completed (other than long-term monitoring and any mitigation that will require additional time after construction or alteration to achieve the success criteria specified in the permit) and ready for inspection by the Agency.
+For projects other than those specified in sections 12.1.1 and 12.2(a), above — The permittee shall submit Form 62-330.310(1) “As-Built Certification and Request for Conversion to Operation Phase,” in accordance with subparagraph 62-330.350(1)(f)2., F.A.C., to notify the Agency that the project, or independent portion of the project, is completed (other than long-term monitoring and any mitigation that will require additional time after construction or alteration to achieve the success criteria specified in the permit) and ready for inspection by the Agency.

-1. Projects not requiring certification by a registered professional shall be certified by the permittee or their authorized agent.
+Projects not requiring certification by a registered professional shall be certified by the permittee or their authorized agent.
 Projects designed by a registered professional shall be certified by a registered professional, unless exempted by law.

-2. The person completing Form 62-330.310(1) shall inform the Agency if there are substantial deviations from the plans approved as part of the permit and include as-built drawings with the form.
+The permittee shall submit as-built drawings with Form 62-330.310(1).
+The person completing Form 62-330.310(1) shall inform the Agency if there are substantial deviations from the plans approved as part of the permit.

 The plans must be clearly labeled as “as-built” or “record” drawings and shall consist of the permitted drawings that clearly highlight (such as through “red lines” or “clouds”) any substantial deviations made during construction.
 The permittee shall be responsible for correcting the deviations [as verified by a new certification using Form 62-330.310(1)].
 Non-substantial deviations do not require a permit modification.
-Substantial deviations shall be processed as a minor or major modification under Rule 62-330.315, F.A.C.
+Substantial deviations shall be processed as a minor or major modification as described in section 6.2 of this handbook and under Rule 62-330.315, F.A.C.
 Such modification must be issued by the Agency prior to the Agency approving the request to convert the permit from the construction to the operation and maintenance phase.

-3. The person certifying compliance with the permit shall submit documentation that demonstrates satisfaction of all permit conditions, other than long term monitoring and inspection requirements, along with Form 62-330.310(1).
+The person certifying compliance with the permit shall submit documentation that demonstrates satisfaction of all permit conditions, other than long term monitoring and inspection requirements, along with Form 62-330.310(1).